sshanvaz2006/Rising_waters_Smartbridge/README.md

-# Rising_waters_Smartbridge

-# 🌊 Flood Prediction System
+# 🌊 Rising Waters - Flood Prediction System

 ## 📌 Project Overview

-The Flood Prediction System is a Machine Learning based web application that predicts the possibility of floods using rainfall and weather-related data.
-It helps users estimate flood risk by entering environmental parameters through an easy-to-use web interface.
+The **Flood Prediction System** is a Machine Learning-based web application that predicts the possibility of floods using rainfall and weather-related data.
+It helps users estimate flood risk by entering environmental parameters through a simple and user-friendly web interface.

+---

 ## 🚀 Features

 - Predicts flood risk using Machine Learning
-- Simple and user-friendly web interface
+- User-friendly Flask web application
 - Accepts rainfall and weather-related inputs
 - Displays instant prediction results
-- Built using Flask for web deployment
+- Fast and lightweight prediction model
-- Easy to run on a local computer
+- Easy to deploy and run locally

+---

 ## 🛠️ Technologies Used